Canberra

 Colonisation (1824-61)

-McDonald looks at the power of dominant family blocs, monopolising the agricultural economy, the uneasy imposition of European law on the ‘frontier’, the gold rush of the 1850s, and the ever-increasing pressure for land reform.
-Along the way, he drills down into the lives of ordinary people.
-He reveals some of the more elusive topics: the stories of women, children, LGBQTI+ individuals, the working poor, and the earliest ethnic households and enclaves.
-He also looks at the beginnings of assimilation on the Molonglo and its devastating impact.
+Canberra II drills down into the lives of ordinary people.
+It reveals some of the more elusive topics: the stories of women, children, LGBTQI+ individuals, the working poor, and the earliest ethnic households and enclaves.

 Volume 1 commences with the prehistory of the district and how the landscape evolved into its recognisable form by the end of the last Ice Age.
 McDonald considers controversial evidence related to possible hominin occupation at Lake George, 130,000 years ago.